 According to statistics, the average family size in the US is only 3.13 persons.
 So, having a car for four or a maximum of 5 people would make sense.
-But what if you’ve to go on a picnic and someone else has to join you?
-A 7-seater car would come in handy.
+But what if you’ve to go on a picnic and someone else has to join you? electric family car 7 seater would come in handy.
 But that’s it.
 7-seater cars have a very limited use case.
 This is why automakers have always launched fewer 7-seater cars as compared to 5-seater or 4-seater.

 We have listed these cars in order of 7-seater electric cars with the longest range.
 So, without further ado, let’s get started!